 Chris Close is a devoted husband and father and the director of the SeaVax project at Bluebird Marine Systems Ltd (BMS).
 He is also a skilled engineer and qualified gas fitter.

 BMS will be providing design and fabrication support to the Cleaner Oceans Foundation on a not for profit basis for the duration of any European funded programme, or any sponsor association, with Chris helping during these phases of the project.
 This is so long as the company continues to operate on ocean research projects.

 Currently the project is negotiating for a launch site, with agents instructed to pursue recently identified venues.

-DC50 - A tribute to Donald Campbell on the 50th anniversary of his world land speed double (land and water speed records), the EcoStar DC50 is seen here in an early stage of construction with the team that helped to build her in 2014, including Christina Dusart, Nelson Kay, Terry Valeriano and Chris Close.
+DC50 - A tribute to Donald Campbell on the 50th anniversary of his world land speed double (land and water speed records), the EcoStar DC50 is seen here in an early stage of construction with the team that helped to build her in 2014, including Christina Dusart, Nelson Kay, Terry Valeriano and Chris Close of course.
 The young man in the front is Ryan Dusart, a budding roboteer who is now learning how to program using Arduino computers.